3 MISTAKES TO AVOID WHEN UNDER INVESTIGATION

 Talking to investigators without an attorney

-You may have nothing to hide and feel that talking freely to investigators will reveal your innocence, but this can be a serious mistake.
-Investigators with the FBI, IRS and other government agencies are skilled at getting subjects to make incriminating statements.
-A barrage of questions can disorient even an innocent person and compel them to make contradictory and even untrue statements, resulting in heightened scrutiny and even possible criminal charges.
-You can avoid these pitfalls by having a knowledgeable attorney by your side from the beginning.
+You may have nothing to hide and feel that talking freely to investigators will reveal your innocence, but this can be a severe mistake.
+Investigators with the FBI, IRS, and other government agencies are skilled at getting subjects to make incriminating statements.
+A barrage of questions can disorient an innocent person and compel them to make contradictory and untrue statements, resulting in heightened scrutiny and even possible criminal charges.
+You can avoid these pitfalls by having a knowledgeable attorney from the beginning.

 Keeping your attorney in the dark

 Speaking of your attorney, this is the person with whom you should be completely forthright, even if it means revealing embarrassing or even incriminating details.
 The attorney-client privilege offers you the freedom to divulge sensitive information to your lawyer with the assurance that your communications will remain confidential.

 The last person you want to be surprised by an unknown element in your case is your lawyer.
 The more information your attorney has at hand, the better equipped she will be to help you avoid lasting damage from a criminal investigation.